-The Affordable Care Act was supposed to make it a lot easier to find and invest in the best (and the cheapest) California health insurance around, but because of a variety of different reasons we won’t get into right now, it is still quite a bit of a challenge for people in California to find health insurance that makes sense for them and their budget unless they go somewhere like this.
+The Affordable Care Act was supposed to make it a lot easier to find and invest in the best (and the cheapest) California health insurance around, but because of a variety of different reasons we won’t get into right now, it is still quite a bit of a challenge for people in California to find health insurance that makes sense for them and their budget.

 Are you under the age of 26?

 If you are 26 years old or younger, you will still qualify to be placed under your parent’s health insurance (assuming that they have a health insurance policy themselves.

 This is part of the federal mandate that was a major part of the Affordable Care Act, and provides those 26 years old or younger the ability to take advantage of very inexpensive health coverage – and in many cases completely free health coverage – as part of their parent’s protection.

 Those that are older than 26 years of age or those that do not have parents with health insurance coverage are going to want to see if they qualify for some type of Medicaid assistance.